Illustration pricing doesn't have to be a mystery.

 That being said, as a freelance artist, these self-doubts can hurt us by underpricing our work, which isn't a way to start in your first illustration jobs.

 - Your costs of doing business and living

 - The value of your creative solution to your client's problem

-As an example, I’m going to illustrate a the pricing model of a fictitious illustrator and designer.
+As an example, I’m going to illustrate the pricing model of a fictitious illustrator.

-As she sets out on her own, she has determined that it costs $900 per month to run her new venture.
-These expenses are made up of rent at a small co-working space near her home, various software, a monthly fee for her accountant, and a variety of tools and supplies.
-(This doesn’t include her living costs.)
+As she sets out on her own, she determined that it costs $1500 per month to live run her new venture.
+These expenses are made up of rent at a small co-working space near her home, various software programs, a monthly fee for her website, and a variety of tools and supplies.

-Now Stefania knows she’s a good illustrator.
-She’s not new to the game and she’s aware that her work is stronger because of her insights on the design process, story, and interactive media.
+Now Monica knows she’s a good illustrator.
+She’s not new to the game and she’s aware that her work is stronger because of her insights on the character design, the animation process, story, and interactive media.